 10:30–5:00, CLASSROOM 5—Our youngest festival goers can plan for the future as they make art, play, and read stories in a space that is designed just for them.

 10:30–5:00—We’re currently working to make the Ryan Learning Center an even more creative and participatory space for families, teens, and all museum visitors.
 Until the reopening in late spring 2020, find JourneyMaker, art making, and family activities in this temporary space.

 ACTIVITIES IN THE MUSEUM GALLERIES

-Performance: Reborn Poetry Ensemble—GRIFFIN COURT.
-12:15 AND 1:15 (30 MINUTES).
-Artists ages 9–14 from the award–winning poetry slam team perform original work in tribute to Dr. King and inspired by the photography of Dawoud Bey.
+11:00 AND 12:30 (30 MINUTES), CHICAGO STOCK EXCHANGE TRADING ROOM—Artists ages 9–14 from the awardwinning poetry slam team perform original work in tribute to Dr. King.